ak9999/hadamard-opencl/README.md

 Works in UNIX-like environments as long as OpenCL libraries are available.

-Those on Windows check this [StackOverflow post](https://stackoverflow.com/questions/23173374/configure-opencl-under-cygwin) to see how to compile this with MinGW.
+Those on Windows should read this [StackOverflow post](https://stackoverflow.com/questions/23173374/configure-opencl-under-cygwin) to see how to compile this with MinGW.

 # To do: